 Today Matala is a fishing village offering the amenities of a modern resort.
 Cozy taverns can be found right on the beach.
 From here, you can enjoy a unique sight on the wonderful sunsets.
 Some cafes and bars offer a variety of entertainment until the early morning.
 Also, you find shops for the daily needs.

 You will find a wide range of tavernas in Matala.
 Many taverns offer local dishes or even tourist menus.
 When Matala was discovered by the tourists in the 70's, some taverns have adapted to European standard.
 However, this has changed recently.
 A lot of Taverna owners noticed that visitors prefer the typical Cretan cuisine and are now offering accordingly.

 The restaurant "Sirtaki" by Vassilis has to be especially recommended.
 This place is built on two floors and is situated directly at the beach of Matala.
 From here, you enjoy the beautiful view on the sunset while drinking a glass of Greek wine or a small bottle of Raki personally served by the owner - of course, free of charge.

 Also highly recommended is the restaurant "Scala", which specializes in fish dishes and can be found at the end of the village.
 Direct next door you find the restaurant "Sunset" - here you can enjoy the wonderful view on the beach and the caves from Matala and enjoy a very good greek meal and also good fish.
-The restaurant "Petra & Votsalo" also provides an excellent card, which is complemented by courts of a new interpretation of the Greek cuisine (in any case worth a try).
+The restaurant "Petra & Votsalo" also provides an excellent card, the new restaurant "Georges Yard" offers dishes of a reinterpretation of Greek cuisine (definitely worth a try).
 In the "Lions" - due to the size of the restaurant - you always find a free and nice table and the meals can be selected directly in the kitchen, included a friendly and helpful advice.